 US-Iran Peace Talks Set to Resume in Pakistan as Naval Blockade Tightens

-Diplomatic efforts to end the US-Israel war against Iran are intensifying, with President Donald Trump announcing that a new round of peace talks could take place in Islamabad within days, even as a US naval blockade continues to strangle Iran's oil exports and drive global energy prices higher.
+Diplomatic efforts to end the US-Israel war against Iran are intensifying, with President Donald Trump announcing that a new round of peace talks could take place in Islamabad within days, even as a US naval blockade continues to strangle Iran's oil exports and drive global energy prices to their highest levels in years.

 Key Developments